subratkishoredutta/IAP/README.md

 ```
 ### Running IAP

-To run the attack, use the following code:
+To run the attack, using the default hyperparameters mentioned in the paper, run:

 ```
 python src/IAP.py